 This hotel is in one of the island’s most scenic spots.
-Along with great views, you get 3 main pools and 2 restaurants.
+Along with great views, you get three main pools and two restaurants.

 This place is built into a cliff, which means you get panoramic views over the island of La Gomera and Los Gigantes.
 Playa de Arena is about a 15-minute stroll away, and you’re 5 minutes’ walk from a sandy beach.

 The Barcelo has three huge pools and a good range of eating spots, too, as well as a snack bar which stays open late in summer.
 There’s also a handful of bars and restaurants just outside the hotel.

 - Official Rating